Vee1807/weather-app-react/README.md

 # Weather App

 This is a simple weather app built with React.
-It allows users to check the current weather conditions and a 3-day forecast for different locations.
+It allows users to check the current weather conditions, 3-day forecasts, and hourly breakdowns for different locations.

 Check out the demo [here](https://vanykardjikian.github.io/weather-app-react/).

 ## Features
+- Automatically display weather for the user's current location.

-- View current weather conditions and a 3-day forecast for any city.
+- View current weather conditions, 3-day forecasts, and hourly breakdowns for any city.
-- Display weather based on user's location.
+- Search for cities with autocomplete suggestions.
-- Toggle between light and dark mode for better readability
+- Toggle between light and dark mode (user preference stored in local storage).
-- Simple and intuitive user interface
+- Smooth animations when expanding forecast sections.